philwhiles/frettler/README.md

 > That took some doing I can tell you.
 No where near as easy as I had hoped, and it has made me realise that the view related code
 > needs some tidying and refactoring, with some possible re-design thrown in.
 The vertical view code is multi purpose, displaying both full vertical fretboard and the isolated
 > chord chart views, and for the latter, has logic to work out un played strings and barring, and has grown rather tangled.
-> Anyway, Left handed guitar (or mandolin, or etc) players, can now throw in the `-l` or `--lefty` argument to see the horizontal or vertical views from their perspective.
+> Anyway, Left handed guitar (or mandolin, or etc) players, can now throw in the `-l` or `--lefty` argument to see the horizontal, vertical and chord views from their perspective.
+>
 > I would love to hear from the lefties who try Frettler - did I get it right? are there some subtle bugs in there?
 > By using `--lefty` for this I have had to change the previous chord command option `--list` to `--which` instead.
 > Currently the `--lefty` option works with the `horizontal`, `vertical` and `chord` subcommands.